Ginger Baker: Ginger Baker's Air Force

-In 1970 Baker formed, toured and recorded with fusion rock group Ginger Baker's Air Force.
+In 1970 Baker formed, toured and recorded two albums with fusion rock group Ginger Baker's Air Force.

 1970s

 Following Air Force, Baker created the short-lived "Ginger Baker Drum Choir", which released a sole single on Atco Records (and Polydor in Germany) in 1971.
 The 45 RPM record featured a three-piece drum ensemble and "call and response" vocals, with the song "Atunde!
 (We are here)" and "Atunde! (part 2)" on its A and B sides.

 In November 1971, Baker decided to set up a recording studio in Lagos, then the capital of Nigeria.
-He decided that it would be an interesting experience to travel to Nigeria overland across the Sahara Desert.
+He decided that it would be an interesting experience to travel to Nigeria overland across the Sahara.
 Baker invited documentary filmmaker Tony Palmer to join him and the film Ginger Baker in Africa follows his odyssey as he makes his journey and finally arrives in Nigeria to set up his studio.
 After many frustrating setbacks and technical hitches, Batakota (ARC) studios opened at the end of January 1973, and operated successfully through the seventies as a facility for both local and western musicians.
 Paul McCartney and Wings recorded the song "Picasso's Last Words (Drink to Me)" for Band on the Run at the studio, with Baker playing a tin can full of gravel.

-Baker sat in for Fela Kuti during recording sessions in 1971 released by Regal Zonophone as Live!
+Baker sat in with Fela Kuti during recording sessions in 1971 released by Regal Zonophone as Live!
 Fela also appeared with Baker on Stratavarious (1972) alongside Bobby Gass, a pseudonym for Bobby Tench from the Jeff Beck Group.
 Stratavarious was later re-issued as part of the compilation Do What You Like (1998).
 Baker formed Baker Gurvitz Army with brothers Paul and Adrian Gurvitz in 1974 (encouraged by manager Bill Fehilly).
 The band recorded three albums, Baker Gurvitz Army (1974), Elysian Encounter (1975) and Hearts on Fire (1976), and the band toured through England and Europe in 1975.
 The band broke up in 1976, not long after the death of Fehilly in a plane crash.

 1980s

 After the failure of the recording studio in Lagos, Baker spent most of the early 1980s on an olive farm in a small town in Tuscany, Italy.
 During this period, he played little music.

 In 1980, Baker joined Hawkwind after initially playing as a session musician on the album Levitation.
 He left in 1981, after a tour.
-Live material and studio demos from that period feature on a further two Hawkwind albums, released later in the 1980s.
+Live material and studio demos from that period which Baker participated in were included on two Hawkwind albums, released later in the 1980s.
 In 1985, he worked with producer Bill Laswell on Horses & Trees and then performed as a session musician on Album by Public Image Ltd.

 Baker moved to Los Angeles in the late 1980s intending to become an actor.
 He unsuccessfully auditioned for the part of the Homeless Man in the 1989 "Weird Al" Yankovic comedy film UHF and appeared in the 1990 TV series Nasty Boys as Ginger.